 - Many creatures, such as plants, slimes, insects and other arthropods, Golems and The Undead are immune to hypnosis and all other mind-effecting magic.
 Depending on the edition there can be specific methods or techniques to bypass the immunities of some of them (such as various Pest Controller options for arthropods) or exceptions to the general rule (for example, in 3E the immunity of plants and arthropods was based on that they don't really have a mind to control in the way animals have — so things or variants that granted them some degree of thought also tended to remove the immunity).

-- The spell Mind Blank does this, as well as provide some immunities to divination.
+- The spell mind blank protects fully against mind-affecting spells and effects, as well as providing some immunities to divination.

 - Warhammer 40,000: Some characters are immune to psychological effects, whether by possessing the heart of a possibly divine being or being blessed by the magic-hating god of war.

-- Paranormal Animals of North America.
-The Fideal is basically a magical jellyfish.
-Because it doesn't have a brain, it is immune to Control Manipulation (mind control) magic.
+- Paranormal Animals of North America: The Fideal is basically a magical jellyfish.
+Because it doesn't have a brain, it's immune to Control Manipulation (mind control) magic.